nfogh/qconn-extension/README.md

 ## Features

+ - QNX Process Explorer
+ - Filesystem Provider
+ - Filesystem Explorer
+ - Context Menu Additions
+ - QNX Terminal
+ - Experimental Debugging

 ### QNX process explorer

 ![Process explorer](resources/images/processexplorer.png)

-The process explorer lets you see the running processes on the target, and kill them if needed.
+The process explorer lets you see the running processes on the target, and send kill or INT signals to them if needed.

 The process explorer is available in the explorer view once the extension is loaded.